kundajelab/fastISM/docs/examples.rst

 Recursively Defined models
 --------------------------
-Keras allows defning models in a nested fashion.
+Keras allows defining models in a nested fashion.
 As such, recursively defined models should not pose an issue to fastISM.
 The example below works:

 .. code-block:: python